srinibashsamal/windows-mouse-jiggler/README.md

 ## Disclaimer

 This tool is intended for **legitimate personal use** such as keeping a screen active during long downloads, presentations, or remote sessions.
-Please ensure its use complies with your organization's IT and acceptable use policies.
+Please ensure its use complies with your organisation's IT and acceptable use policies.

 ---